RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE.rst

 Step 2: Run O3DE and add required Gems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 O3DE is built using modular components known as Gems.
+A Gem is defined literally as any folder containing a valid *gem.json* and *CMakeLists.txt* at its root.
+The first file gives the metadata about the Gem, such as its name, version, and description, while the second one contains the build instructions for the Gem.
 As you work on a project, you can enhance it by adding Gems that provide specific features and functionality.
 These Gems can include a variety of resources, such as materials, textures, and models, development tools, or complete runtime systems such as the renderer, AI, and Physics.
 The following instructions explain how to start O3DE and install Gems required for the selected project template.

 First source the ROS 2 environment, if not done already.

 .. code-block:: console

-   source /opt/ros/{DISTRO}/setup.bash
+   source /opt/ros/${ROS_DISTRO}/setup.bash

 Next, start O3DE project manager: